tracel-ai/burn/burn-book/src/building-blocks/tensor.md

 backend implementations.

 Burn Tensors are defined by the number of dimensions D in its declaration as opposed to its shape.
 The actual shape of the tensor is inferred from its initialization.
-For example, a Tensor of size: (5,) is initialized as
+For example, a Tensor of size (5,) is initialized as
 below:

 ```rust, ignore